Business of Medicine | New Year, New Opportunities For Cardiovascular Care Transformation

 - O'Reilly CA III, Tushman ML.
 Lead and Disrupt: How to Solve the Innovator's Dilemma.
 2016.
 Stanford University Press; Palo Alto, CA.

 - Herzlinger RE.
 Why innovation in health care is so hard.
 Harvard Business Review 2006;84:58.

 - Ferraro R., Latina JM, Alfaddagh A, et al. Evaluation and management of patients with stable angina: Beyond the ischemia paradigm.
 J Am Coll Cardiol 2020;76:2252-66.

 - Box LC, Blankenship JC, Henry TD, et al. SCAI Position Statement on the Performance of Percutaneous Coronary Intervention in Ambulatory Surgical Centers.
 Catheterization Cardiovasc Interv 2020;96:862-70.

-Keywords: ACC Publications, Cardiology Magazine, Algorithms, Ambulatory Care, Angina, Stable, Biological Evolution, Cardiology, Communication, COVID-19, Coronary Artery Disease, Creativity, Delivery of Health Care, Emergency Service, Hospital, Family Characteristics, Fee-for-Service Plans, Government, Faculty, Health Care Sector, Health Policy, Health Services Accessibility, Health Services Accessibility, Hospitalists, Insurance, Hospitals, Leadership, Maintenance, Motivation, Organizations, Outpatients, Pandemics, Percutaneous Coronary Intervention, Patient Care, Public Health, State Medicine, State Medicine, Secondary Prevention, Technology, Telemedicine, Tomography, X-Ray Computed, Health Manpower
+Keywords: ACC Publications, Cardiology Magazine, Algorithms, Ambulatory Care, Angina, Stable, Biological Evolution, Cardiology, Communication, COVID-19, Coronary Artery Disease, Creativity, Delivery of Health Care, Emergency Service, Hospital, Family Characteristics, Fee-for-Service Plans, Government, Faculty, Health Care Sector, Health Policy, Health Services Accessibility, Health Services Accessibility, Hospitalists, Insurance, Hospitals, Leadership, Maintenance, Motivation, Organizations, Outpatients, Pandemics, Percutaneous Coronary Intervention, Patient Care, Public Health, State Medicine, State Medicine, Secondary Prevention, Technology, Telemedicine, Tomography, X-Ray Computed, Health Workforce

 < Back to Listings